IAMZERG/mtg-games-api/README.md

 [imawesome.bob/api/v1/decklists/](#disclaimer)

-Features decklists the currently logged in user has played with.
+Fetches decklists the currently logged in user has played with.

 ###Users